arya-coding/light-local-cicd-git-flutter/README.md

 # Light Local CI/CD for Flutter with Git

 Automate the Flutter development workflow by checking for new commits in a specific Git branch and executing Flutter commands accordingly.
 It uses a Python script to periodically check for new commits and, upon detecting a change, runs a series of Flutter commands to ensure the local environment is up-to-date with the latest codebase.
-It runs smoothly on W11 with Flutter 3.x, and a Samsung Android 13 connected in USB C for simulation.
+It runs smoothly on W11 with Flutter 3.x, and a Samsung Android 13 connected in USB C for real debug device tests.
 All Flutter logs are shown in the terminal.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: